 - It can be harvested using minimal machinery that requires fossil-fuels to operate.

-However, we would like to mention that not all bamboo fabric is eco-friendly because some of them undergo dirty manufacturing processes.
+However, not all bamboo fabrics is created equal, nor all of them are eco-friendly because some of them undergo dirty manufacturing processes.

 Most “eco-friendly” bamboo labels you see on the market lacks integrity.